-News from Weaving Looms and the Toika Loom Studio.
+Hello from Helen and John at Weaving Looms and the Toika Loom Studio.

 Texsolv have launched arrange of coloured heddles, pegs and cord.